Core Beliefs: Pelor

 Sages believe many demonbinders of Narfell fled here after the fall of that realm and that the last Nentyarch of Narfell, Rheligaun "the Horned," retreated here as well, although his final fate remains a mystery.
 Many believe the Narfelli who fled here were hunted down and slain by vengeful Raumathari battlemages who sealed off sections of the tower and the labyrinth of chambers and catacombs beneath it.
 Over the many years since the fall of Narfell, some of Impiltur's greatest heroes—including King Sarshel "the True" and his great-grandson King Nord—walked its gloomy halls and returned to tell the tale, confirming that entry to this citadel is not prohibited or prevented.

-Three Dragon Readings by Craig Shackleton
+Three Dragon Readings

 Cast the fate of your character with this innovative system using the Three Dragon Ante deck.

-Games of Chance by Seth Irvin Williams
+by Seth Irvin Williams

 New card and dice games for you and your character, including "Rat, Bug, Spider" and "Wyrm Poker".
 Here is a sample game from the article.